ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Spring Data JPA With Hibernate 6.4 User's Guide for Altibase.md

 #### Altibase JDBC Driver Connection Attribute Configuration

-If users use the Altibase 7.1 JDBC driver, users need to add the connection attribute configuration as follows.
+If users are using the Altibase 7.1 JDBC driver, they need to add the connection attribute configuration as follows.
 The Altibase 7.3 JDBC driver users can skip this step.

 ```java
 jdbc:Altibase://127.0.0.1:20300/mydb?lob_null_select=off